javierchuaby/tp/docs/DeveloperGuide.md

 * 1a.
 No members match

   * 1a1.
 ClubTrack shows message indicating no members found and an empty list.
   Use case ends.

-### UC07 – Clear current list
+### UC07 – Clear current lis

 **System:** ClubTrack

-**Use Case:** UC11 – Clear current list
+**Use Case:** UC11 – Clear current lis

 **Actor:** user